MystenLabs/seal/crates/dkg-cli/README.md

 ### Key Rotation Steps

-1. The coordinator proposes a list of new members and new threshold for the new committee, and pass in the old committee object ID.
+1. The coordinator creates a new Committee with a list of new members and new threshold, specifying the old committee object ID.
 Share the new committee ID in output with all members.

 ```bash
 ADDRESS_3=0x2aaadc85d1013bde04e7bff32aceaa03201627e43e3e3dd0b30521486b5c34cb